 One morning in October 2020, Morgan Fox was found shot to death outside her home in Canton, Ohio.
 The police immediately ruled out a botched robbery, as most of her personal items had been left near her.
 As it seemed like the crime stemmed from a personal motive, they started looking at people close to her and zeroed in on Jason McDermitt.
-He was Morgan’s coworker, and there had been some incidents in the past that raised concerns.
+He was Morgan’s coworker, and there had been past incidents that raised concerns.
 In NBC’s ‘Dateline: Breaking Point,’ the details of the investigation and the evidence that led to Jason’s conviction are shown in detail.

 Jason McDermitt Wrote a Heartfelt Message About Morgan Fox’s Passing

 The police called Jason in for an interrogation, and he came in voluntarily.
 In his statement, he said that some other colleagues had allegedly taken her phone and claimed that he was the one who got it back from them.
 He added that he happened to see an intimate picture of her and, when he told her, she became angry for obvious reasons.
 Jason said that on the morning of October 28, he had been home until 3 am and had then gone to work.
-After the first round of questioning, he even wrote a heartfelt message for Megan on his social media, lamenting her passing.
+After the first round of questioning, he even wrote a heartfelt message for Morgan on his social media, lamenting her passing.
 The investigators felt that there was more to his story.

 Jason McDermitt Had a Lot of Incriminating Evidence Against Him on His Phone